gentomacine/gentomacine/README.md

 I have been learning software engineering for two years now after switching career as a quality control analyst.
 I have accurate knowledge in the use of programming languages like C , Python, Javascript, Custom CSS, DJANGO, VUE and HTML

-* 🌍  I'm based in Dublin Ireland
+* 🌍  I'm based in Enugu Nigeria
 * ✉️  You can contact me at [ogwaluchidozie@gmail.com](mailto:ogwaluchidozie@gmail.com)
-* 🧠  I'm learning Back-End engineering
+* 🧠  I'm a MERN stack Engineer
-* 🤝  I'm open to collaborating on Frontend or backend
+* 🤝  I'm open to collaborating on  backend

 ### Skills